-Driver’s licenses and auto insurance seem to go together like Vin Diesel and fast cars.
+Driver’s licenses and an auto insurance poliicy seem to go together like Vin Diesel and fast cars.
 Yet despite conventional thinking, you don’t really need a driver’s license to have auto insurance in some states or in certain situations.

 “We have found that some insurers just issue policies without asking for any form of driver’s license,” says Pete Moraga, a spokesman for the Insurance Information Network of California.
 “That’s truly remarkable because there is no way to verify their driving ability.”

 In California and other states, your driving record -- and, therefore, your driver's license -- helps determine how much you pay for auto insurance.

 It's not big auto insurance companies that are tossing policies around like confetti, Moraga says.
 In California, most of the auto insurers that sell coverage to unlicensed drivers are companies that are small players, he says.